vasuz/Mapping-The-MBTA/README.md

 # Mapping The MBTA

-This is the server component of the [Mapping the MBTA](https://github.com/Kirpal/mapping-the-mbta) project.
+This project is the server component of [Mapping the MBTA](https://github.com/Kirpal/mapping-the-mbta).

 ---